supposedly/dialect-museum/README.md

 an H could either be there or been't there.
 That's a pretty efficient way of compressing two pronunciations into one.

 I won't go further just yet, but keep this in mind.
-All will be revealed in a few sections.
+All will be revealed after the break.

 ### Orthographomania

-Here's another thing: the OED's English pronunciations are in the [International Phonetic Alphabet](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet), or the IPA for short.
+Here's another unrelated thing: the OED's English pronunciations are in the [International Phonetic Alphabet](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet), or the "IPA" for short.
 The IPA is a great way to represent English pronunciation, but it sure isn't the only way, because there happen to be a whole lot of idiosyncratic conventions for spelling English out sound-by-sound.
 You might be familiar with a few yourself.

-For example, I have a copy of some dictionary called Webster's that writes *hʉr*.
-I also have a children's dictionary that does *hûr*.
+For instance, I have a copy of some dictionary called Webster's that writes *hʉr*.
+I also have a random children's dictionary that does *hûr*.
 Google's dictionary has *hər*, and the [Deseret Alphabet](https://en.wikipedia.org/wiki/Deseret_alphabet) hexes us with *𐐸𐐲𐑉*.
 [Benjamin Franklin's phonetic alphabet](https://en.wikipedia.org/wiki/Benjamin_Franklin%27s_phonetic_alphabet)